alarner/CodeFriends/2022_summer/notes/003-javascript-introduction/README.md

   * Read [JavaScript Conditional Logic](../../units/javascript-conditional-logic).
 Record notes on 3 things you learned and 3 questions to `004-javascript-if-statements/notes.md`.
 Add and commit your notes to your git repository.
   * Read [JavaScript Variables](../../units/javascript-variables).
 Record notes on 3 things you learned and 3 questions to `004-javascript-if-statements/notes.md`.
 Add and commit your notes to your git repository.
   * Push your new commits to github.
+  * Share a link to your notes on conditional logic and variables in the discord #day-003-javascript-introduction channel
 * [Provide Feedback](https://docs.google.com/forms/d/e/1FAIpQLScugCfY_PZ5JJGPyv_y-cjqCYkjxCsNlYnNV1RGEykxzhDVZg/viewform?usp=sf_link)